INGEN-HOPE/3rd_INDO-VIETNAM_SingleCell_Workshop_2026/Module_3_SoftwareInstallation_and_DataDemultiplexing.md

 </table>

 ## **1. Computational Requirements**
+For a complete Single-cell data analysis with around 20-30 samples the computational requirements are as follows:
 Memory = 600 - 800 GB

 Processor = 4 - 8

 Operating System = Linux or MacOS (Windows for Downstream Analysis)

+P.S. for this tutorial we will only use a small subset of 4 samples so min of 8 GB RAM and 50-100 GB storage will be enough.

 **Storage**